-- XII.
-Scoring a Match - A. Each player is awarded points for the match based on the sum of his scores for the shakes played during that match according to the following tables.
+- 3. During the last five minutes of a round before the warning, a judge called to a table should note how long settling a controversy takes and add that amount to the warning time for that table. - XII.
+Scoring a Match - A. Each player is awarded points for the match based on the sum of their scores for the shakes played during that match according to the following tables.